“He doesn’t work well with others.”

 “He is a star performer, but he is lacking executive presence.”

-These are some of the typical “pain points” I have seen when organizations hire coaches for their mid-managers.
-Organizations often spend a lot of time, energy and money on the symptoms, throw expensive training with very little sustainable impact.
-My experience says these are mostly symptoms.
-A coach approach can help address those underlying issues.
+These are some of the typical “pain points” in organizations.
+Leaders often spend a lot of time, energy and money on these symptoms, throw expensive training with very little sustainable impact.
+My experience says these are mostly symptoms, a coach approach can help uncover and address the underlying issues to create a long-lasting positive change.

 Here is the story of a mid-level manager at a large tech organization.
 Let’s call him Peter.
 Peter’s issue was poor conflict management.
 He had a hard time letting go.
 Hearing the story from his HR leader Peter sounded like a typical “jerk”, I didn’t feel confident to coach him.
 And yet as a coach, I disciplined myself to choose curiosity and compassion when I met Peter as he was interviewing prospective coaches.
 To my surprise, not only I saw his pain of living reactively, I found him ready for a coaching approach.